KamilKolanowski/CodeReviews.Console.Phonebook/README.md

 1. Run the application using the .NET CLI or your preferred IDE.
 2. Use the console interface to:
     - Manage contacts (add, update, delete, view).
-    - Send emails to specific contacts from your Phone Book.
+    - Send emails or SMS (*Added in code +48 to match Polish Numbers, you can adjust it to your needs in **SmsOperation() within MessageController.cs**.*) to specific contacts from your Phone Book.

 ---